MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. On the **Virtual networks** page, select **+ Create**.
 1. Complete the **Basics** tab and select **Next** to proceed to the **Security** tab.
 1. In the **Azure Bastion** section, select **Enable Bastion**, type the **Azure Bastion host name**, and select the **Azure Bastion public IP address**.
 1. Select **Next** to proceed to the **IP Addresses tab** tab.
+Configure the address space of the virtual network with one or more IPv4 or IPv6 address ranges.
+> [!TIP]
-Don’t use an overlapping address space.
+> Don’t use an overlapping address space.
 For example, if the virtual hub created above uses the address space 10.0.0.0/16, create this virtual network with the address space 10.2.0.0/16.
 1. Select **Review + create**.
 When validation passes, select **Create**.

 ### Add a virtual network connection to the virtual WAN
 1. Open the virtual WAN created above and navigate to **Connectivity** > **Virtual network connections**.
 1. Select **+ Add connection**.
-1. Complete the **Add connection** form, using the virtual hub and virtual network created in previous sections.
+1. Complete the **Add connection** form, using the virtual **Hub** and **Virtual network** created in previous sections.
 Leave the remaining fields set to their default values.
 1. Select **Create**.

 ### Create an Azure virtual Desktop